labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step5.md

 print(r)  # This might look like a list of numbers, not dictionaries
 ```

-When we slice our custom container, Python doesn't know how to create a new RideData object with just the sliced data.
-Instead, it creates a list containing the results of calling `__getitem__` for each index in the slice.
+In this code, we first import the `readrides` module.
+Then we read the data from the `ctabus.csv` file into a variable `rows`.
+When we try to take a slice of the first 10 records and check the type of the result, we find that it's a list instead of a `RideData` object.
+Printing the result might show something unexpected, like a list of numbers instead of dictionaries.

 2. Let's modify our `RideData` class to handle slicing properly.
 Open `readrides.py` and update the `__getitem__` method: